Construction Materials Their Nature and Behaviour (Free PDF )

 • Introduction

-• Structure of timber and the presence of moisture
+• The structure of timber and the presence of moisture are important factors to consider.

 • Deformation in timber